klevu/jsv2-early-adopters/tutorial/shopify/klevu-product-badge/README.md

 Click Save to persist your changes.

-Next we need to add changes in Quick view UI file.
+Next we need to add changes in product block file.
 So edit Snippets > `klevu-template-landing-productBlock.liquid`
 Add color swatches UI by the modifying the code as below: